gitawego/work-note/linux.md

 note

-- use `--gtk-version=4` to resolve ibus input issue
+- use `--gtk-version=4` to resolve Chinese input issue

 ### flatpak softwares